-Recently, the Financial Action Task Force (FATF), an intergovernmental organization that sets international standards to combat money laundering and the financing of terrorism, issued a report on trade-based money laundering issues, 107 describing various risks, typologies, and measures to address trade-based money laundering.
+Recently, the Financial Action Task Force (FATF), an intergovernmental organization that sets international standards to combat money laundering and the financing of terrorism, issued a report on trade-based money laundering issues, describing various risks, typologies, and measures to address trade-based money laundering.

 There have been a number of developments to antimoney laundering regulations due to the COVID-19 pandemic.
-The U.S. Department of Treasury issued the 2020 National Illicit Finance Strategy ("Strategy")108 that outlines current U.S. priorities regarding anti-money laundering policies and the
+The U.S. Department of Treasury issued the 2022 National Illicit Finance Strategy ("Strategy") which outlines current U.S. priorities regarding anti-money laundering policies and the applicability of those policies to various industry sectors and developments, including "digital assets" (cryptocurrencies, securities, commodities and derivatives).113 In providing guidance to financial institutions, FinCEN identified four types of illicit behavior that are prevalent during the pandemic: imposter scams; investment scams; product scams; and insider trading.
+114 FinCEN has periodically provided guidance to financial institutions regarding best practices for BSA compliance during the pandemic.115

 Anti-money laundering regulators have recently developed new guidance regarding cryptocurrency.
 On June 30, 2021, FinCEN issued its first government-wide priorities policy for anti-money laundering.
-These priorities focus on threats to the U.S. financial system and national security and include, among others, cybercrime and virtual currency considerations.
+116 These priorities focus on threats to the U.S. financial system and national security and include, among others, cybercrime and virtual currency considerations.
 Additionally, the U.S. Department of Justice created the National Cryptocurrency Enforcement Team, in November 2021 to investigate and support complex investigations and prosecutions of criminal misuses of cryptocurrency, including money laundering.
-113
+117